Scheduled MonumentsEnglandStockton & Darlington Railway: earthworks of the 1825 main line and associated features within Preston Park

 What is Stockton & Darlington Railway: earthworks of the 1825 main line and associated features within Preston Park?

-Stockton & Darlington Railway: earthworks of the 1825 main line and associated features within Preston Park is a scheduled ancient monument comprising the surviving structural remains of the Stockton and Darlington Railway, which opened in 1825 as one of Britain's pioneering steam-powered railways.
+The Stockton and Darlington Railway: earthworks of the 1825 main line and associated features within Preston Park is a scheduled ancient monument comprising the surviving engineered landscape of the pioneering railway opened in 1825 between Stockton-on-Tees and Darlington.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1484556.

 Who is responsible for protecting Stockton & Darlington Railway: earthworks of the 1825 main line and associated features within Preston Park?